 Eye and Ear Shooting Protection: All students must have their own eye and ear protection for the class.
 Clear shooting or safety glasses are recommended.
 Ear protection can be either shooting earmuffs or earplugs.

-NOTE: A proper law enforcement type pistol holster is required.
+Note: A proper law enforcement type pistol holster is required.
 Soft nylon holsters commonly sold to civilians are not acceptable.
 Serpa holsters, or holsters with a similar index finger release, are strictly prohibited because of safety concerns.
 Students are required to supply their own gun cleaning kits.